mahirsowad3/Auction-House-Website/README.md

 4. Scroll down to the bottom of the /review-items/specific-item page and click on the "Fulfill Item" button.
 5. If successful, you will briefly see a green alert notification stating "Item has been successfully fulfilled."
 You will also see that the "Activity Status" field has now been updated to "Archived".
 6. After fulfilling an item, both the seller's and the winning buyer's funds should be updated accordingly.
 Of course, if the item was of type "Buy Now" then the winning buyer is just the person who bought the item.
+3. If completed or archived items have associated bids or have been bought, a table with the related information will be shown.

 ### Buyer Use-Cases